Jim & Jody Pearson

 (The John Lennon Interview)

 I've pondered at length upon the point of David Peel & the Apple Band's Bring Back the Beatles, as I clearly have nothing better to do with my life.
-It seems the estimable Mr. Peel didn't either, as the independently-released album must have consumed a considerable quantity of resources, although going by the cheap typescript on the rear of the sleeve, maybe not that many.
-Basically, this is a rather odd Beatles tribute, consisting of Peel's songs, all of which reference the Fab Four in one way or another, all sung in Peel's highly unappealing, flat tones, for no readily apparent reason whatsoever.
+It seems the estimable Mr. Peel didn't either, as the independently-released album must have consumed a considerable quantity of resources, although, going by the cheap typescript on the rear of the sleeve, maybe not that many.
+Basically, this is a rather odd Beatles tribute, consisting of Peel's songs, all of which reference the Fab Four in one way or another, all sung in his highly unappealing, flat tones, for no readily apparent reason whatsoever.
 To be fair, Peel's a street performer/political activist, on the eccentric side of an eccentric field, although I'm not sure that excuses this abortion of a record, although some reviewers see it as parody rather than shite.

-Musically, we're looking at a series of poor Beatles pastiches (Lollipop Fish, the title track) intercut with decidedly average folk-rock material (The Wonderful World Of Abbey Road, The Ballad Of James Paul McCartney) and (get this) rewrites of Beatles-related material (Imagine, With A Little Help From My Friends); believe me, you've ain't heard nuthin' till you've heard Peel's 'reinterpretation' of the latter, with the original lyrics 'sung' to a new, vastly inferior tune.
-My Fat Budgie is apparently a Lennon lyric, to which I can only say, "On a bloody off-day", and I can't say Peel's music helps its cause any.
+Musically, we're looking at a series of poor Beatles pastiches (Lollipop Fish, the title track) intercut with decidedly average folk-rock material (The Wonderful World Of Abbey Road, The Ballad Of James Paul McCartney) and (get this) rewrites of Beatles-related material (Imagine, With A Little Help From My Friends); believe me, you've ain't heard nuthin' till you've heard Peel's 'reinterpretation' of the latter, the original lyrics 'sung' to a new, vastly inferior tune.
+My Fat Budgie is apparently a Lennon lyric, to which I can only say, "On a bloody off-day" and I can't say Peel's music helps its cause any.
 I can only imagine (ho ho) that the whole thing was basically a scam, attempting to draw people in with the Beatles titles on the sleeve, set to new 'tunes' in a doubtless failed attempt to avoid paying too many royalties, although I can't imagine this sold that many copies, or was that widely available.
 Or was it?
 Or was it simply the product of a deeply eccentric mind and should be taken in that spirit?

-American sessioneer Les(lie) Fradkin plays guitar, bass, assorted keys and Mellotron here, and has listed his contributions for me (thanks, Les).
-Nothing obvious on the title track, although Les says it's strings, background strings and apparently flutes on Coconut Grove, more strings (and apparently flutes again) on Imagine and flutes (and apparently strings!) on Turn Me On, none of which exactly set the world alight, to be honest, making this rather less than essential on the 'Tron front.
+American sessioneer Les(lie) Fradkin plays guitar, bass, assorted keys and Mellotron here and has listed his contributions for me (thanks, Les).
+Nothing obvious on the title track, although Les says it's strings, background strings and apparently flutes on Coconut Grove, more strings (and apparently flutes again) on Imagine and flutes (and apparently strings!) on Turn Me On, none of which exactly set the world alight, to be honest, making this rather less than essential on the Mellotron front.

 If I'm being generous, I'd describe this as a 'curio', although a more honest summation might be 'crap'.
 I can't imagine (ho ho again) at whom, exactly, this disaster was aimed.
 Mid-'70s US Beatles fans desperate for anything referencing their heroes?
 (See: the bizarre Klaatu debacle).
 I mean, who else would buy this rubbish?
 Its *½ rating is more for its laugh value than anything else, although it's not even really that funny, just sad, not to mention utterly interminable (the execrable Keep John Lennon In America is almost nine minutes of the title repeated ad nauseam with minor variations).
 The only thing here of any real interest is a brief Lennon street interview, where it seems he not only met Peel, but recorded with him.
 Christ, he's not on this record, is he?
 Maybe I'm being unkind and this is regarded as a lost classic of outsider music, but I doubt it.
 Fradkin's Mellotronic input is pretty minor, too, so I can't even say it's worth picking up on those grounds.
 Avoid.
 Please.